Signature Certification, Notarization of Copies and Full Notarization of a Document

-- a valid official photo-ID (passport, US-driver's license);
+- a valid official photo-ID (preferably passport, otherwise US-driver's license);

 - in case you are acting on behalf of e.g. a company, a ward, etc., please do also bring along a document (original or certified copy) stating your power of attorney for that company / person, etc.

-- additional documents as required (prior consultation with the notarizing consular agent is highly recommended).
+- additional original documents as required (prior consultation with the notarizing consular agent is highly recommended).